squidsoup/kiwipycon-2016-youngcoders/students.md

 # Todo: Add variable and x coordinates for tower_2
 ```

 Look for comments in the code, starting with '#' to figure out what you need to fix.
 You can run your program to test it at any time (F5) while you work on it.

-You might want to try to get teleporting from your start position to the top of the first tower working first, and then figure out how to teleport to the second tower afterwards.
+First work out teleporting from your start position to the top of the first tower.
+Next, figure out how to teleport to the second tower.
+Finally, finish your program off by teleporting *back* to your start position.

+**Hint**: To work out the rough coordinates for the towers, you can walk up to them and have a look at your coordinates in the world on the top left of your screen.
+You'll have to adjust your `y` value quite a bit though to make sure you get to the top of the towers!

 ```python
 from mcpi.minecraft import Minecraft